Using Hybrid Learning to Redesign My Course in Program Evaluation

 It is a crucial skill for social workers to understand how to evaluate the impact and effectiveness of social service programs.
 It is also an ethical mandate: such programs must be held accountable to the client, community, and other social systems they serve.

 The Columbia School of Social Work aims to give students the tools they will need to carry out program evaluations in a rigorous, unbiased fashion.
 Our students must become adept at identifying political, organizational, regulatory, and other contextual factors that can affect program evaluations, both the outcomes and how the findings are interpreted.

 By the end of the semester, a student should know how to understand both the rationale for and the components of a social service program and be able to assess if that program is (1) needed, (2) implemented as planned, and (3) achieving its outcomes.
 The course also emphasizes the need to include various stakeholders in the process—from not only the agency itself but also its client constituencies.

 Typically when teaching program evaluation, social work professors instruct their students to find a real-world social services program to evaluate during the semester.

 I have tried this format many times—and each time the results were quite dismal.

 The problem was, students had a difficult and stressful time locating a program to evaluate.
-Many turned to the obvious choices—their field placement and CSSW—but these sites had already been “evaluated” by previous CSSW students.
+Many turned to the obvious choices—their practicum placement and CSSW—but these sites had already been “evaluated” by previous CSSW students.
 And even when they managed to find new programs to evaluate, students often struggled to get the buy-in of the agency.
 They ended up formulating evaluation questions based on available data of the agency rather than on questions in need of answers.
 Furthermore, in cases where students tried to collect new data, they would find themselves scrambling to locate available and willing study participants.
 In most cases, their final sample was too small to allow for a meaningful analysis.
 As a result, the main assignment for the semester had little intellectual or experiential payoff.